Slow Cooker Ground Turkey Soup

 How can you make this soup lower in carbs?

-You can use more turkey and skip the beans to make this a low-carb soup.
-Or check out Green Chile Turkey Enchilada Soup which is a similar soup made in the Instant Pot that has the option of replacing the beans with cauliflower rice.
+You can use more turkey and skip the beans to make this a low-carb soup, or replace the beans with 1-2 cups of cauliflower rice added a few hours into the cooking time.
+(If you like the idea of using cauliflower rice, you might want to check out Green Chile Turkey Enchilada Soup which is a similar soup made in the Instant Pot that has the option of replacing the beans with cauliflower rice.)

 How to make Slow Cooker Ground Turkey Soup :

 (Scroll down for complete printable recipe with nutritional information.)